drakedu/colorful-bias/README.md

 7. ```python compute_metrics.py```
 8. ```python analyze_colorization.py```

+## Methods

+### Choosing the Dataset

+For this research project, [FairFace](https://github.com/dchen236/FairFace) was employed as the source of race/ethnicity-annotated facial images.
+This was because FairFace provides wide demographic coverage, including 9 distinct age groups, 7 race/ethnicity categories, and 2 gender groups, for 126 demographic subgroups.
+Additionally, the dataset is large enough that each individual age-gender-race subgroup contains at least 22 unique images, facilitating robust statistical analyses.
+Lastly, FairFace is openly accessible and does not require specific permissions, thereby facilitating the reproducibility and extension of this research project.

+### Sampling Data

+To facilitate consistency and comparability across demographic subgroups, we randomly sampled 22 images from each of the 126 demographic categories as defined by unique combinations of age, race/ethnicity, and gender, for a total of 2772 ground-truth images.
+By setting a baseline per subgroup, we ensured that every group was represented with an equal amount of data, mitigating potential issues arising from imbalanced class sizes.

+### Downloading Models

+While many colorization models have been proposed over the years, a sizeable proportion of them lack open-source implementations.
+For this research project, we spent 30 minutes attempting to set up each of 37 different models, of which 5 were successfully integrated.
+Due to time constraints, 9 other models received no attempt.
+Issues included datasets and pre-trained models no longer being publicly available, deprecated packages no longer being offered by channels such as Conda, stringent GPU requirements, macOS incompatibilities with LuaJIT and Caffe, intractable user input requirements, and domain limitations.
+Q-Align, AHIQ, TReS, MANIQA, ILNIQE, HyperIQA, BRISQUE, NRQM, and PI were projected to take 10 days, 5 days, 4 days, 3 days, 1 day, 16 hours, 15 hours, 7 hours, and 6 hours, respectively, while FID lacked a default image dataset fallback.

+### Computing Metrics

+To determine quality of image recolorization, we leveraged the PyTorch Toolbox for Image Quality Assessment due to its support of a wide-range of seminal metrics and ease of use.
+Out of the 38 metrics supported by the library, we were able to compute 28 of them for each of the 13860 image recolorings across the 5 models, possible largely by the help of 6 additional computers in Lamont Library and the blessing of library staff.

 ## Reflection

 Analyzing how colorful bias has changed over time brings us closer to understanding how we might proactively create systems and algorithms to combat it.
 From diversity in image datasets, knowledge of historical and cultural context, and conceptions of palatable color schemes, deconstructing exact sources of bias remains an open challenge as detailed in [The Limits of AI Image Colorization: A Companion](https://samgoree.github.io/2021/04/21/colorization_companion.html) (Goree, 2021).
 While new formulations for bias metrics such as those introduced in [Bias in Automated Image Colorization: Metrics and Error Types](https://arxiv.org/pdf/2202.08143) (Stapel et al., 2022) further complicate this endeavor, the increased focus on these normative questions in the space of image colorization in recent years brings hope for fairer and more inclusive technological progress.